kiba/Writings/atg/chp3_very_much_alive.md

 "Harriman, I need to speak with the Colonel," O'Neill ordered.

-"Yes sir," the technician replied, before flipping the switch on the microphone.
+"Yes sir," the technician said as he flipped the switch on the microphone.
 "You can speak now."

 "This is Colonel Johnathan O'Neill of United States Stargate Command, it's good to see you."